nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `ItemDescriptor` contains a `ItemDescriptor#toItem(Product)` method to ensure the associated `Product` is given before creating the `Item` object.

 The motivation for such implementation is due to the parsing of the `add-item` command, when the fields of `Item` need to be populated before the associated `Product` is retrieved.
 We wanted to enforce the relationship between `Item` and `Product` to reduce unforeseen misuses and bugs.

-*The reason of choosing this design solution will be justified in the next section.*

 ##### Adding an Item